soobeenpark/FreshTracks/README.md

 2. The tracks in the playlist are sorted according to their number of upvotes in each reddit post.  <br>
 This is a great way to see which of the recent songs are generating the most buzz within each subreddit.

+3. The time in which songs were added to the playlist mirrors the time they were posted on Reddit. <br>
-3. To sort by recently added date (freshest) instead of number of upvotes (default), simply sort by date using the mechanism Spotify provides.
+To sort by recently added date (freshest posted date on Reddit) instead of number of upvotes (default), simply sort by date using the mechanism Spotify provides.

 4. The reddit posts tagged [FRESH] are sometimes albums/EPs which contain multiple tracks.  <br>
-A decision was made to include only the most popular track (by Spotify's algorithm standards) on each [FRESH] album/EP, so as to avoid flooding the playlist with multiple tracks from the same artist and album.
+In which case, only the most popular track (according to Spotify's algorithm) from each album exists in the playlist.

 5. The playlist gets updated **every hour**. <br>
 Every hour: